Big Tech results move center stage after Congressional bruising

 Alphabet's Google and Facebook took particularly sharp jabs on Wednesday from Democrats and Republicans who say they have crippled smaller rivals in the quest for market share, the latest blows in an increasingly threatening regulatory landscape.

+Amazon rose about 1% on Thursday, while Apple, Alphabet and Facebook were close to unchanged.

-Apple's headache is a slowdown in hardware sales as the world slides into recession, with analysts predicting pandemic disruptions will see revenue fall about 3% and the iPhone business by nearly 14%.
+Apple's headache is a slowdown in hardware sales as the world slides into recession, with analysts predicting pandemic disruptions will reduce revenue about 3% and depress the iPhone business by nearly 14%.

 Similarly, Facebook and Google are contending with a collapse in marketing spending.
 Refinitiv analysts estimate Facebook could generate its slowest revenue growth - around 3% - since it became a public company.

-Still, despite the surge in stock prices raising the specter of another tech bubble - Amazon is up 64% this year and the others 13%-29% - analysts remain confident about the longer-term growth prospects for the four companies.
+Despite the stocksurge raising the specter of another tech bubble, with Amazon up 64% this year and the others up between 13% and 29%, investors are betting the deep-pocketed companies will emerge from the coronavirus crisis stronger than their smaller competitors.

 "Even the bears will say that these are fantastic companies and they are not going to stop being fantastic," said Nicholas Colas, co-founder of DataTrek Research.